michaelhasey/3D-Building-Segmentation/README.md

 ![](readme_images/seg_results.png)

 # Acknowledgements
 The author would like to thank the [Computational Design Lab](http://code.arc.cmu.edu/) (CoDe Lab) at Carnegie Mellon University for its generous support and for providing the necessary hardware needed for this work.
-The author is also indebted to [Jimo Rhee](https://soa.cmu.edu/jinmo-rhee) for his technical assistance, depth of knowledge and advice regarding various parts of this research project.
+The author is also indebted to [Jimo Rhee](https://soa.cmu.edu/jinmo-rhee) for his technical assistance, depth of knowledge and advice regarding various parts of this research project with particular emphasis on the .3dm to .obj grasshopper script.
 Finally, the author would like to thank [Ardavan Bidgoli](https://soa.cmu.edu/ardavan-bidgoli) for his guidance and positive support throughout this entire process.

 # References

-**Add references and citations here**
-Find the right format to let people know how to cite your work.
+1. Charles R Qi, Hao Su, Kaichun Mo, and Leonidas J Guibas.
+Pointnet: Deep learning on point sets for 3d classification and segmentation.
+Proc.
+Computer Vision and Pattern Recognition (CVPR), IEEE, 1(2):4, 2017 Can be accessed [here](https://arxiv.org/abs/1612.00593)
+2. Xia, F. 2017. pointnetpytorch.
+GitHub; [https://github.com/isl-org/Open3D-PointNet](https://github.com/isl-org/Open3D-PointNet).
+3. Intelligent System Lab Org.
+2017.
+Open3D-PointNet.
+GitHub; [https://github.com/isl-org/Open3D-PointNet](https://github.com/isl-org/Open3D-PointNet).
+4. City of Montreal, 2016.
+3D Buildings 2016 (Lo2 Model with Textures). [https://donnees.montreal.ca/ville-de-montreal/batiment-3d-2016-maquette-citygml-lod2-avec-textures2](https://donnees.montreal.ca/ville-de-montreal/batiment-3d-2016-maquette-citygml-lod2-avec-textures2)
+5. Karaev, N. 2020.
+Deep Learning on Point Clouds: Implimenting PointNet in Google Colab. [https://towardsdatascience.com/deep-learning-on-point-clouds-implementing-pointnet-in-google-colab-1fd65cd3a263](https://towardsdatascience.com/deep-learning-on-point-clouds-implementing-pointnet-in-google-colab-1fd65cd3a263)

 ## To Do